AI Legal Content Marketing – Where Do Human Writers Stand?

 Consider the following when doing your keyword research:

+• What is the user’s intent?
 User intent, i.e., query intent, is what the user wants to find when doing a search.
 Does the user want information about a subject, or are they looking to hire an attorney?
 Keywords are phrased to capture the motivation of the user.

-In addition, finding a set of keywords that are too competitive may leave your site stuck on page 2 or 3 of a Google search.
+• How competitive is the keyword phrase?
+Finding a set of keywords that are too competitive may leave your site stuck on page 2 or 3 of a Google search.
 Ideally, your keywords should be unique enough to offer low competition.
 Longtail keywords may be a great solution to lowering your SEO competition.

+• Should you use long keyword phrases, short ones, or both?
+An example of a longtail keyword phrase could be, “best legal content writers in Chicago.”
+A short keyword phrase may be “legal content.”
 The latter offers a much more generalized term, making SEO more challenging.
 Long keyword phrases provide focused results to drive prospects to your site.

 Don’t Forget to Include LSI Keywords